-Practitioner in Residence
+Journalist in Residence

 Department of Government

-Dante Chinni is the director of the Patchwork Nation project, a Knight Foundation-funded collaboration including the PBS NewsHour and WNYC radio that studies politics, socio-economics and culture in a time of change.
-Patchwork Nation, a project of the Jefferson Institute, won a 2009 Knight Batten Award for journalistic innovation and will be the focus on the upcoming book "Our Patchwork Nation" from Gotham, an imprint of Penguin, to be published this fall.
+Dante Chinni is the director of the American Communities project, a collaboration including The Wall Street Journal, PBS NewsHour, and WNYC radio that studies politics, socio-economics, and culture in a time of change.
+He is also the creator of Patchwork Nation, which won a 2009 Knight Batten Award for journalistic innovation and is the focus of the book Our Patchwork Nation published in 2010.

-Based in Washington, D.C., Chinni has been covering politics and the media for more than 10 years.
+Based in Washington, D.C., Chinni has been covering politics and the media for more than 15 years.
 He has worked as a reporter-researcher at Newsweek and a senior associate at the Project for Excellence in Journalism.
-He has written for publications including The Economist, Columbia Journalism Review, and The Washington Post Magazine.
+He has written for publications including The Economist, Columbia Journalism Review, and the Washington Post Magazine.
 A native of Detroit and a graduate of Michigan State University, he lives in Washington, D.C., with his wife, Christina, and their two children.

 BA Journalism and History, Michigan State University

-Favorite Spot on Campus:The Davenport
+- Favorite Spot on Campus

-Book Currently Reading:Travels with Charley, Five Easy Decades
+- Travels with Charley, Five Easy Decades

 - English, unless exhausted